Palliative Medicine & Supportive Care

 Providing quality of life support to New Orleans residents

-University Medical Center's Hospice & Palliative Care team provides a comprehensive approach to improving the quality of life for people who are living with serious illnesses.
+University Medical Center's Palliative Medicine & Supportive Care team provides a comprehensive approach to improving the quality of life for people who are living with serious illnesses.
 Our team of doctors, social workers, and therapists will work collaboratively with a patient’s entire medical team and their families to provide medical, emotional and social support needed to cope with serious illness.

 What is Palliative Care?